eLearning

 Pretty convoluted, right?

-But it’s helpful because it makes every project useful, accountable, and gives something to track for success.
+But it’s helpful because it makes every project useful and accountable and gives something to track for success.

 Here’s an illustration to make it a bit clearer how everything connects.